root-project/root/README/ReleaseNotes/v604/index.md

 ### Core

 - Properly handle the case of an executable with a space in its full pathname when search for linked in library.
 This fixes [ROOT-8019].
-- Reduce memory consumption (autoparsing) of plugins TXNetSystem/TNetXNGSystem and TQtRootGuiFactory.
+- Reduce memory consumption (autoparsing) of plugins TXNetSystem/TNetXNGSystem and TGQt.

 ### Meta Library